 After following up with my own research, I see why he started with there: the springs took over 80 years to develop, with lot of citizen pushback against private developers who tried to stake claim over the years.

 “Explorers originally accessed the hot springs by foot or horseback, taking the 12 km journey from the town of Nakusp, winding their way up the mountain trail through old growth forests,” says Welsh.
-That same trail exists to this day, now used by outdoor recreation enthusiasts year-round for mountain biking, horseback riding, and cross-country skiing.
+That same trail exists to this day, now used by outdoor recreation enthusiasts year-round for mountain ing, horseback riding, and cross-country skiing.

 And with a reward like hot springs at the end of a 12 km outing, who wouldn’t be up for some trail time?
 But the hot springs aren’t only accessible by trail these days; travellers can arrive by car and stay in one of the chalets or, in summer, pitch your tent in the campground.
 With these and other upgrades, the hot springs have evolved into what Welsh calls “the perfect blend of seclusion, comfort, and accessibility”.

 “It is one of the only places I know of where you can see rare wildlife, forage through the forest, and enjoy the comforts of modern day life,” says Welsh.
-“It truly is a hidden gem amongst the majesty of the Kootenay Mountains.”
+“It truly is a hidden gem amongst the majesty of the Selkirk Mountains.”

 Nakusp Hot Springs, photo by Lee Orr